 The French Club, Teutonia Vallis (German Club), Hispanic Culture Society, and International Business Club sponsor a day on campus for high school students to learn about foreign cultures.

-This student-initiated annual event began in spring 2002.
-LVC students wake up to find that day classes have been cancelled and replaced with a full day of events, such as movies, sports challenges, egg tosses, and Tug-of-War.
-Sponsored by Student Government, this day of fun involves the entire campus community in everything from Twister to a clean-up project at Quittie Creek Park.
+Sponsored by Student Government, this student-initiated annual event began in spring 2002.
+LVC students wake up to find that day classes have been cancelled and replaced with a full day of fun involving the entire campus community.
+Events for the day include a picnic in the Social Quad, inflatables, music, sports challenges, egg tosses, and Tug-of-War.